 Farmfront is a new organization in Greene County that wants to help develop a resilient and adaptable community by bringing food farming jobs into the area for both veterans and their surrounding communities.

-While we are aimed at being a nonprofit, we still believe is shooting for bottom lines.
+While we are aimed at becoming a nonprofit, we still believe is shooting for bottom lines.
 These determine our success and tell us how useful we are to others.
 If we cannot be useful, then we will change what we must to correct our course.

 Bottom Line 1: Great Community